SenTzu01/pimatic-telegram/README.md

 - Have you activated the intended recipient?
 Or has the enabled check box accidentally not been checked
 - Restart Pimatic, this is often forgotten after the installation and or configuration.
 If you did everything right, you have rebooted Pimatic twice, once after installation, and once after configuration

-* I upgraded from version 1.0.1 and messages are no longer sent?
+*I upgraded from version 1.0.1 and now messages are no longer sent?

-A change in recipient configuration was made since 1.0.2.
+- A change in recipient configuration was made since 1.0.2.
 You will need to create recipients as outlined in the section "Configuration".
 The userChatId in the "main" config options is no longer used,i and will be removed in a future version.
 Just create a new recipient, and copy the userChatId over, restart Pimatic and Presto !